brito-rafa/CSCI93/README.md

 The old syllabus of the CSCIE287 was [here](http://sites.fas.harvard.edu/~cscie287/fall2017/index.html) but they have removed it.
 The most recent syllabus of this class - now called CSCIE93 - is [here](https://cscie93.dce.harvard.edu/spring2020/index.html).

-(*) King Vulture on this README is from [O'Reilly SpamAssassin Book](https://www.oreilly.com/library/view/spamassassin/0596007078/) - this project has nothing to do with Spam, but I am big fan of Vultures and I took the liberty to use its art.
+(*) King Vulture on this README is from [O'Reilly SpamAssassin Book](https://www.oreilly.com/library/view/spamassassin/0596007078/) - this project has nothing to do with Spam, but I am big fan of Vultures and I took the liberty to use its art - thank you so much!